| Irish SongsIT'S THE SAME OLD SHILLELAGHFifty years ago me father left old Erin's shore,

 The same old Shillelagh me father brought from Ireland.

-DID YOUR MOTHER COME FROM IRELAND
+DID YOUR MOTHER COME FROM IRELANDDid your mother come from Ireland

 Cause there's something in you Irish